 Many people come to and join Hacker Dojo for the community.
 However, not everyone has an easy time going about making friends, finding their niche in the community, or even just going up and saying "hi!" to someone.
 But don't fret- we're here to help with that!
 Currently Hacker Dojo has no official on-boarding process for new members.
 But there are a number of different ways to start getting into the "social scene" (so to speak), from different events to just knowing when and where to find people in the right mid frame to chatter.

-Every second Wednesday of the month is Member Dinner, PBW, and the State of the Dojo Member Meeting.
+Every second Wednesday (with a few exceptions) of the month is Member Dinner and the State of the Dojo Member Meeting.
 It starts at 7pm, and goes until ~8:00pm.
 Dinner is both free and delicious, and is absolutely a great time to come meet and mingle with your fellow members.
 Just grab a plate, serve yourself, and sit anywhere!
 Everyone there knows it's time to mingle and meet new people, so it's not at all awkward to sit down at a table, mention you're a new member and introduce yourself!
-If there is a PBW (policy proposal meeting) meeting, it starts at 7:30, and the Member Meeting immediately follows.
-We'll get more into what exactly PBW is, how to get a proposal on the ballot, and more in How to Government.
+The State of the Dojo: Member Meeting starts at 7:30.
 For a full schedule of these events, check out events.hackerdojo.com

 If the second Wednesday of the month doesn't work for you, or if you want to really cut loose, then swing by Happy Hour some night.
 They're every Friday starting at around 7pm, and are open to members as well as guests.
 They're all member run, so bring a couple bucks, or something to share with the group (we are not above bribery, and this is a great way to get people to welcome you in even more enthusiastically!)
 Better yet, host one yourself!

 At Dojo Visibility